skiwithpete/alarmpi/README.md

 *required packages:

-  sudo apt-get install python-feedparser mpg123 festival
+  sudo apt-get install python-feedparser python-dnspython mpg123 festival

 *otional packages (not all commands will work in all environments):

-  sudo apt-get install pyvona
+  sudo pip install pyvona

 ** YOU MUST USE RAMFS to avoid wear on your card and to enable Google Voice.